 As one of the last true bat manufacturers, we have retained our independent status and artisan attention to detail.
 Despite being a recognised brand with stockists throughout the country and overseas, we still hand make our bats incredibly intensively, individually and personally.
 But our size and experience give us unique resources of both skill and raw materials; we have huge reserves of clefts and our skilled in house processing from cleft to finish means that we can bring out the very best in each and every piece of wood.

-We are proud of the fittings as they are not just an amplified way of selecting a bat, or adjusting weight or grip, but reflect these unique manufacturing abilities.
+We are proud of the fittings as they are not just an amplified way of selecting a finished bat, or adjusting weight or grip, but reflect these unique manufacturing abilities.
 As we have invested and developed over the years, especially in managing cleft density, profiling, pressing and sanding, our processes have become still more intensive and complex, giving players at every level the benefits, whether professional or club, classic or T20.
 For us, this is what bespoke really means – combining our experience and skill with your preferences and hopes to make a seriously special Salix for you.

 Please scroll down for our opening times and more information about what sets Salix custom bat fittings apart.